-Class section placings will be determined by adding the competitors' Flat Phase, Fences Phase and Practicum Score.
+- Class section placings will be determined by adding the competitors' Flat Phase, Fences Phase and Practicum Score.
 The Flat Phase will count for 40 points of the score, the Fences Phase will count for 40 points of the score, and the Practicum Phase will count for 20 points of the score.
 In the event of a tie for class placing, the tie shall be broken by the Athletes' Flat scores, if the tie still remains, the tie shall be broken by the Athletes' Fences scores.
 If the tie still remains, the tie shall be broken by the Athletes' combined Flat and Fences scores.
 If the tie still remains, the judge shall break the tie.

-7301 Point Requirements for High Point Riders

-- A. Champion High Point Riders shall be determined by totaling the points from all sections within a class. - B. In the event of a tie for High Point Athletes, the tie shall be broken by the Athletes' Flat scores, if the tie still remains, the tie shall be broken by the Athletes' Fences scores.
+No rider shall score less than 0 on their Flat or Fences scoresheet, if their score is a number it shall be marked as 0. - 7301 Point Requirements for High Point Riders - A. Champion High Point Riders shall be determined by totaling the points from all sections within a class. - B. In the event of a tie for High Point Athletes, the tie shall be broken by the Athletes' Flat scores, if the tie still remains, the tie shall be broken by the Athletes' Fences scores.
 If the tie still remains, the tie shall be broken by the Athletes' combined Flat and Fences scores.
 If the tie still remains, the judge shall break the tie.